 To start off, Sintra is a picturesque Portuguese town that sits amongst beautiful rolling hills and has a slightly cooler climate (as compared to Lisbon).
 Once the summer home to the noble, Sintra is filled with exquisite palaces, beautiful gardens and historic buildings.
 It is one of the most popular day trips from Lisbon and about a half hour drive from where we were staying.
 Although we heard in the summer traffic to Sintra can be crazy and take up to 2 hours!

 Just a little side note, I have had a lot of you ask about bags for travel and which work best, I love this Nantucket tote from Barrington Gifts.
 It is durable, roomy and has lots of pockets to store items when out and about for the day!
-They also have some of my favorite accessories to toss inside and make everything more organized (this accessory case and key ring wallet are two of my favorites).
+They also have some of my favorite accessories to toss inside and make everything more organized (this accessory case, laptop case and key ring wallet are a few of my favorites).

 WHAT TO DO:

-Town of Sintra – We spent some time (about an hour) walking around the cute and charming town and grabbed an ice coffee and spent some time popping in and out of the local shops.
+Town of Sintra – We spent some time (about an hour) walking around the cute and charming town and grabbed an ice coffee at a local restaurant.

 After seeing Sintra, we were excited to spend the rest of the day on the coast.
-I’ve heard many times that the coast of Portugal was beutiful and it certainly did not dissapoint!
-Truly insane views ever where you looked.
+I’ve heard many times before that the coast of Portugal is stunning and it certainly did not dissapoint!
+Truly insane views every where you looked.

 Mar do Guincho – The YUMMIEST spot for lunch overlooking the beach.
 We opted for the local “salted sea bass.”
 It comes out with about an inch of a hard salt cover, which they crack in front of you at the table, revealing the fresh fish below.
-I’m pretty sure after one bite the rest of our meal I just kept repeating how this was the freshest fish I have ever had in my life – I think this has to be the best meal we had while in Portugal.
+I’m pretty sure after one bite, the rest of our meal I just kept repeating how this was the freshest fish I have ever had in my life .

-Cabo de Roca – To top of the day, we stopped at the western most point in all of Europe and we were welcomed by the most breath taking view – it truly was a surreal moment to just soak it all in after a wonderful day.
+Cabo de Roca – On our journey, we also stopped at the western most point in all of Europe and we were welcomed by the most breath taking view – it truly was a surreal moment to just soak it all in after a wonderful day.